 IN BRIEF - 7TH OCTOBER 2016

-Of all Marylebone’s doctors, none has had quite the same cultural impact as Frederick Treves, the subject of books, Hollywood films and a Broadway play, best remembered for the compassion he showed to Joseph Merrick, the Elephant Man.
+Treves was the subject of books and films but is best remembered for the compassion he showed to Merrick, the Elephant Man

 Frederick Treves was born in Dorset in 1853, at 8 Cornhill, Dorchester— the Costa coffee shop on the site now proudly flaunts a blue plaque.
 Son of an upholsterer, as a small boy he was deeply influenced by attending the local school run by Dorset dialect poet William Barnes.
 In one of his many later books, Treves remembers Barnes absently pacing the floor of a classroom, lost in thought and possibly poetic composition, when Treves dropped a piece of fruit—food was forbidden in class.
 He scrabbled after it, Barnes (“the gentlest and kindliest of men”) fell over him, but it was Barnes who apologised, still concentrating on his poem.
 When he was 14, Treves’ father died, and his mother sold the family business and moved to London, where at 25 Treves become a member of the Royal College of Surgeons.
 He found a position at the London Hospital, Whitechapel, and began to establish himself, specialising in abdominal surgery.